Events To Look Forward To This Fall In Bryan, TX

 The Local At Lake Walk

 Free and open to the public The Local offers an array of artisans, farmers, producers, and crafters from across the Brazos Valley.
-From fresh foods such as bread and honey to homemade soaps and handcrafted jewelry, The Local features a variety of vendors week to week.
-The Local will run for 12 Tuesdays starting September 12 - November 28 from 4:00PM - 7:00PM.
+From fresh foods such as bread and honey to homemade soaps and handcrafted jewelry, The Local features a variety of vendors each month.
+This market runs annually each month on Tuesdays typically from 4:00PM to 7:00PM plus The Local hosts Summer & Holiday Bazaar night markets.

 The Farmers' Market in Brazos County

-This year-round farmers’ market located in Historic Downtown Bryan aims to connect consumers directly to local producers providing produce, pantry essentials, and more that align with the season.
+This year-round farmers’ market located aims to connect consumers directly to local producers providing produce, pantry essentials, and more that align with the season.
 In the fall season, you'll find delicious honey products, jams & jellies, root vegetables, and more!
 This farmer's market is also pet-friendly, so even your furry friends can tag along!

 Shop The Farmers' Market in Brazos County during First Friday too!